opensearch-project/documentation-website/_benchmark/metrics/metric-records.md

 ## test-execution-timestamp

-The timestamp (always in UTC) for when the workload was invoked.
+The timestamp when the workload was invoked (always in UTC).

 ## environment

-The environment describes the origin of a metric record.
+The `environment` describes the origin of a metric record.
 This is defined when initially [configuring]({{site.url}}{{site.baseurl}}/benchmark/configuring-benchmark/) OpenSearch Benchmark.
-You can use separate environments for different Benchmarks, but store the metric records in the same index.
+You can use separate environments for different Benchmarks but store the metric records in the same index.

 ## workload, test_procedure, provision-config-instance